Ciders On TAP

 Bold and refreshing.
 Made with fresh-pressed Northewst apples.
 A reliable and sturdy cider that works anywhere.

 Part of our Community Cider Collaboration - the cider made from apples gleaned around the Missoula region.
-The Great Bear varies wildly between batches and harvest year.
+We finished the cider with a mix of dark fruits - notably marionberry and raspberry - then, added a touch of local honey to soften the tart fruit notes.
 10% of proceeds from the sale of The Great Bear are donated back to the Great Bear Foundation.

 Golden Russet originates from New York sometime prior to 1845.
 This apple does everything better than most apples do one thing.
 Meaning, Golden Russet is a great apple for making cider, juicing, eating fresh, and cooking with.
 The trees are vigorous tip bearers (fruit grown out on spindly branch ends) and have a willowy growth habit.
 Golden Russets could find their place as a blender in any cider, or stand up on their own.